robertah/nlu_project/README.md

-# Project1 for Natural Language Understanding course - ETH Zurich, Spring 2018
+# Natural Language Understanding - ETH Zurich, Spring 2018
+## Project1: RNN Language Modelling with Tensorflow and Continuation of Sentences

 The goal of this project was to build a simple language model based on a recurrent neural network with LSTM cells.